 In each tier, units are arranged according to their cost.
 This way 1-gold heroes shouldn’t directly clash with 5-gold legendaries.

 Heroes who define the meta by making their strategies top tier.
 Also, heroes who are good enough to include in multiple top-tier drafts.
+Currently, in S-Tier you'll see the key heroes for Brawny + Hunter/Warrior, Demon Hunters, Knights, Tiny for a Warriors of Primordial-Mage opening and Tinker as a main carry of all Scrappy drafts.

 CK and Knights, in general, got buffed significantly, which made him one of the most desirable units in the early game.
 He can carry you early on with even just one additional Knight, and if you decide to commit to a Knights strategy you usually want to prioritize getting him to three stars – he has pretty good stats especially with the added pure damage.
 If you’re not committing to Knights, you usually want to sell him in the mid game for something else that fits your strat (unless you’re going Demons).